The Morphospace of Consciousness: A Morphospace of Consciousness

-While figure \ref{fig2} is only a first attempt at constructing the morphospace of prospective conscious systems, the precise coordinates of various systems within this morphospace are subject to change due to the rapid pace of new and developing technologies.
-However, one can justify the main clusters appearing in the figure as follows.
-The human is taken as the benchmark in this space.
-She/he can perform computational tasks across a variety of domains such as making logical inference, planning an optimal path in a complex environment or dealing with recursive problems and hence leads with respect to computational complexity due to these cross-domain capabilities.
-On the social axis, human social interactions have resulted in the emergence of language, music, art, culture, socio-political systems, etc. Other biological entities such as non-human primates \cite{borjon2016arousal}, \cite{de2016apes}, bees and ants score lower on the social and computational axis than humans.
-Current AI systems such as IBM Watson \cite{high2012era}, AlphaGo \cite{silver2016}, DQNs \cite{mnih2015human} and Siri \cite{aron2011innovative} are powerful computing systems over a narrow set of domains, but in their current form they do not show general intelligence, that is, the capacity to independently interact with the world and successfully perform different tasks in different domains \cite{Legg2007}, or as proposed by Allen Newell, the capability with which anything can become a task \cite{Newell1973}.
-These AI systems are still clustered high on the computational axis, but lower than humans (due to domain-specificity).
-Also they score low on autonomy and social complexity.
-Synthetic forms of life such as protocells show some levels of arousal, reacting to chemicals and stressors, but currently show minimal capabilities for computation or interactions with other agents \cite{protocell2015}.
-Finally, interest in the field of collective robotics has led to the rise of machines where emergent macro-properties, e.g. coordination (KiloBot \cite{rubenstein2014}, Multi-Agent Deep Network \cite{Tampuu2015}) or shared semantic conventions (Talking Heads \cite{steels2012}) self-organize out of multi-agent interactions.
+Interest in the field of collective robotics has led to the rise of machines where emergent macro-properties, e.g. coordination (KiloBot \cite{rubenstein2014}, Multi-Agent Deep Network \cite{Tampuu2015}) or shared semantic conventions (Talking Heads \cite{steels2012}) self-organize out of multi-agent interactions.
 These systems are designed to display simple forms of navigation, object-detection, etc., while interacting with other agents performing the same task.
 However, they show lower social and autonomous complexity than most biological agents, and being embodied, they currently score lower on computational complexity than heavy-powered AI systems such as IBM Watson and AlphaGo.
 Notice also that a large region in the central zone of the morphospace in figure \ref{fig2} is suspiciously vacant.
 A similar observation was made in \cite{olle2016morphospace} in the context of the morphospace of synthetic organs and organoids.
 In both cases, such an observation points towards new classes of future machines.
 In the following section, we discuss two possible manifestations of future conscious systems.